bwplotka/mdox/README.md

       --links.validate.without-address-regex=^$
                                  If specified, all links will be validated, except those matching the given target address.
+      --links.validate.without-github-links=""
+                                 If specified, all links will be validated, except the GitHub links for PRs and issues of the given repo.

 Args:
   <files>  Markdown file(s) to process.